|

 church, of which there are countless.
 There are a lot of

-Ecuadorians and in many of the plazas there is entertained by
+Ecuadorians and in many of the plazas there is entertainment by

 local performers.
-The city is made more interesting and has more
+The palate is made more interesting and has more

 |